wix-playground/stylable-components/docs/tabs/README.md

 **Tab consist of:**

-1. Tab Interface - set of tab elements and their associated tab panels
+1. Tab Interface - set of tab elements and their associated tab panels (acts as root)
 2. Tab List - set of tab elements contained in a tablist element.
 3. Tab - element in the tab list that serves as a label for one of the tab panels and can be activated to display associated panel.
 4. Tab Panel - element that contains the content associated with a tab.